 How and when we are paid, whether for services or property, can influence the amount of tax we have to pay.

 That seems so obvious that no one would need to say it, much less prove it.
-Yet, in civil litigation, the extent to which a plaintiff can get damages for adverse tax consequences has been a thorny subject.
-We all know that tax consequences significantly affect the value of what we receive.
-Still, many courts have been loath to gross up a plaintiff's damages by the amount of corresponding taxes the plaintiff must pay.
+Nevertheless, in civil litigation, the extent to which you can get damages for adverse tax consequences has been a thorny subject.
+We all know that tax consequences dramatically impact the value of what we receive.
+Yet, many courts have been loath to gross-up the amount of a plaintiff's damages by the amount of corresponding taxes the plaintiff must pay.

-This is a damages question, not a tax question, although it is undeniable that you must be tax conversant to prove and quantify a claim for "tax damages."
-One of the commonly voiced reasons for courts' traditional reluctance to award those damages has been that the plaintiff would have had to pay taxes in any event, regardless of the defendant's activity.
-Of course, that explanation is inapposite if the lump sum nature of a jury verdict or settlement payment itself causes the tax problem.
-By definition, that problem would not have existed had payments been made over time, as they should have been.
+This is a damages question not a tax question, though it is undeniable that you must be tax conversant to prove and quantify your claim for "tax damages."
+One of the commonly voiced reasons for the traditional reluctance of courts to award such damages has been the fact that the plaintiff would have had to pay taxes in any event, regardless of the activity of the defendant.
+Of course, this explanation is inapposite if the lump sum nature of a jury verdict or settlement payment itself causes the tax problem.
+By definition, that problem would not have existed had payments been made over time as they should have been.

-One of the primary arguments for a tax damage gross-up is that the defendant's breach (of an agreement or of the law) itself causes additional taxes.
-This is a type of but-for causation reminiscent of tort actions.
-Shouldn't a plaintiff who can prove that but-for link be able to recover for that item of damage?
+Thus, one of the primary arguments for a tax damage gross-up is where the defendant's breach (of an agreement or of the law) itself causes additional taxes.
+This is a kind of but-for causation reminiscent of tort actions.
+Shouldn't a plaintiff who can prove that but-for link be able to recover for such an item of damage?
 It would seem so.